cmugpi/cmugpi.github.io/README.md

 content.

+### Naming is Important

+The following words are officially banished from titles by decree of Jacob Zimmerman, Chief BossyPants:

+- intro
+- introduction
+- basic
+- intermediate
+- advanced
+- more
+- moar

+Additionally, try at all costs to avoid the following words _in lessons_

+- usage
+- tips

+There will be exceptions to this, but a descriptive name is _always_ better.

+Additionally, titles for lessons of the form

+- Getting Started with X

+are officially reserved for the circumstance when a topic requires special configuration that was not covered in the Initial Setup document.
+These documents should be short, focus on the _bare minimum_ required to configure the terminal environment, and then link to the next resource that should be viewed.

 ### Refer to the Site Layout

 The site is already a great example of what should and should not be a topic or